Mark Henry: Ohio Valley Wrestling and strongman competitions (2000–2002)

-World's Strongest Man (2002–2005)
+World's Strongest Man (2002–2007)

 Henry returned to the WWF in April 2002 and was sent to the SmackDown! brand, where he developed an in-ring persona of performing "tests of strength" while other wrestlers took bets on the tests, but the gimmick met with little success.
-During this time he competed against such superstars as Chris Jericho and Christian.
-After being used sporadically on WWE (formerly WWF) television during 2002, as he was training for a weightlifting contest, and suffering a knee injury, Henry was sent back to OVW for more training.
+After being used sporadically on WWE (formerly WWF) television during 2002, as Henry was training for a weightlifting contest, and suffering a knee injury, he was sent back to OVW for more training.

 In August 2003, Henry returned to WWE television on the Raw roster as a heel where he found some success as a member of "Thuggin' And Buggin' Enterprises", a group of African Americans led by Theodore Long who worked a race angle in which they felt they were victims of racism and were being held down by the "white man".
 During that time, Henry was involved in a brief program with World Heavyweight Champion Goldberg when the former champion, Triple H, put a bounty on Goldberg.
-This was followed by a brief rivalry with Shawn Michaels, before he engaged in a rivalry with Booker T. After defeating Booker T twice, once in a street fight and once in a six-man tag team match, he lost to Booker T at Armageddon on December 14.
+This was followed by a brief rivalry with Shawn Michaels, before Henry engaged in a rivalry with Booker T. After defeating Booker T twice, once in a street fight and once in a six-man tag team match, Henry lost to Booker T at Armageddon on December 14.
 At a practice session in OVW in February 2004, Henry tore his quadriceps muscle, and was out for over a year after undergoing surgery.
 Henry was then utilized by WWE as a public relations figure during his recovery, before returning to OVW to finish out 2005.